khanghh/vscode-for-web/README.md

 This will clone the Visual Studo Code source code (if not present) and build the web version using `gulp vscode-web-min`.

-## Extensions
+## Extension (planning)

-- The `host-filesystem-provider` extension (planned) will provide files and folders from a user-specified root directory on the server running VS Code Web to the workbench's file tree.
+- The `remotefs` extension (planned) will provide files and folders from a user-specified root directory on the server running VS Code Web to the workbench's file tree.

 ## Development